Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 included: either they escaped the imagination of the Emperor, or they were too important as food sources for commoners.

+> [!todo]
+>
-{/* Deer is associated with bush clover but instead we have a boar?
-But also deer are renowned for being separated from their lovers... */}
+> Deer is associated with bush clover but instead we have a boar?
+But also deer are renowned for being separated from their lovers...

 ### <span lang="ja">8月</span>